sidharthv96/blog/content/posts/payment.md

 - Foreign Inward Remittance Certificate (FIRC)
 - Income Tax
-  - Quarterly Advance Tax if Tax Liability exceeds Rs.
-10,000/-
+  - Quarterly Advance Tax if Tax Liability exceeds ₹10,000/-
   - Yearly Filing of ITR
-- Receipts more than Rs.
-20L:
+- Receipts more than ₹20L:
   - GST Registration
   - Letter of Undertaking (LUT)
-- Receipts more than Rs.
-50L:
+- Receipts more than ₹50L:
   - Audit Books under Income Tax
   - Deduct Tax at source (TDS), If hiring someone under you